 Data Streams A special type of XML data that have only recently become popular and, hence, the necessity for proposing respective processing approaches is crucial are so-called XML data streams.
 In this particular application the input data are so huge that they cannot be kept in a memory concurrently, they cannot be read more than once or their processing cannot "wait" for the last portion of the data.
 Hence the situation is much more complicated.
-All the XML technologies are currently being accommodated to stream processing and, hence, there occur also requirements for efficient XML schema inference for XML streams [11].
+All the XML technologies are currently being accommodated to stream processing and it is only a matter of time when respective efficient schema inference approach will be required as well.

-5 Conclusion
+6 Conclusion

-The XML schema of XML documents is currently exploited mainly for two purposes - data-exchange and optimization.
+The XML schema of XML documents is currently exploited mainly for two purposes - for data-exchange approaches as a description of the structure and for optimization of various XML-related technologies.
 In the former case we usually need the inferred schema as a candidate schema further improved by a user using an appropriate editor.
-In the latter case the approaches exploit the knowledge of the schema for optimization purposes such as finding the optimal storage [31] or compression [1] strategy.
+In the latter case the approaches exploit the knowledge of the schema for optimization purposes such as finding the optimal storage strategy [22,31] or improving the compression ratio [1].
 In general, almost any approach that deals with XML data can benefit from the knowledge of their structure, i.e. XML schema.
 The only question is to what extent.
+And the first step towards it are realistic and robust schema inference approaches.

-Our aim was to provide an analytical study of existing approaches to XML schema inference, as well as a discussion of remaining open issues.
-We showed that the basic aspects of the problem (such as inference of REs) have successfully been solved.
+The aim of this paper was to provide an analytical study of existing approaches to XML schema inference, as well as a discussion of remaining open issues.
+We have showed that the basic aspects of the problem (such as inference of REs) have successfully been solved.
 However, there still remain open issues and unsolved problems to focus on.
+Among others we emphasize especially inference of XML Schema constructs and integrity constraints.

 This text should serve as a good starting point for readers searching for an existing solution to their inference problem, as well as those searching for an interesting and practical research topic.